Rcigersa/Software-Quality-Handbook/Task estimation in Scrum/TaskEstimationInScrum.md

 - Assign values to buckets and select user stories to be sorted into the buckets accordingly.
 - Discuss the features and requirements of each story.
 - Vote within the team to make decisions.

+Ideally, Scrum estimation gives the whole team an overview of the development process and a guideline to follow.
+Often story points are used to represent values of user stories/tasks in relation to other tasks in the process.

+Use hours to measure tasks as it is more accurate.
+While there are no set rules for how values are distributed, but ensure consistency throughout the process.
+If one story point value is set to 1 = 1h, 3 would equal 3h not 3 days and so on.

+**Dependencies:**
+**Estimate tasks in real time:** challenges are that the estimations are based on ideal scenarios rather than accounting for real-life challenges such as absences of team members, interruptions, or other problems occurring during the completion process of any given task.
+It is crucial for team members to define “ideal days”, as definitions may vary and if undetected can cause misalignments within the team.

 ### **Estimation Techniques**
 The estimation technique you choose is determined by the final results you expect to see.
 The best way to find a method that works for you and your team is to try it out.
 Not every strategy will serve its purpose.
 The end objective of story estimation is the same regardless of which method you select.
 Various techniques, on the other hand, provide different opportunities for you and your team to engage in a variety of talks, so change your estimation strategy depending on the type of conversation you want to have.
 What matters most is that you help your team understand the problems and limitations.
 If estimating takes too long, you are probably not using a strategy correctly.